jayposs/bobb/readme.md

 * linux_notes.txt - for running server in background

 ### Instructions
-I recommend treating Bobb like one of your personal projects.
-The code size is small and pretty straight forward.
-Add features you want.

 Go version 1.21 or higher is required.

 Bobb is a Go module containing:
-* executable programs (server.go, indexloader.go, demo.go, bulkloader.go)
+* executable programs (bobb_server.go, indexloader.go, demo.go, bulkloader.go)
 * types, constants, and funcs used by client programs and the server program

-One install option is to clone the repo to your machine and run go mod tidy for the bobb module.
-Dependencies should be installed (bbolt, fastjson).
+I recommend cloning bobb to your machine.

+**See info/quickstart.md for steps**

 Your client program modules need the following lines in their module's go.mod file:
 * replace bobb => /home/username/bobb  (location of bobb module)